rasgointelligence/RasgoQL/README.md

 - Offers dozens of free SQL transforms to use
 - Coming Soon: allows users to create & add custom transforms

-Rasgo supports [Snowflake](https://docs.rasgoql.com/datawarehouses/credentials) and [BigQuery](https://docs.rasgoql.com/datawarehouses/bigquery), with Postgres support coming soon.
+Rasgo supports [Snowflake](https://docs.rasgoql.com/datawarehouses/credentials), [BigQuery](https://docs.rasgoql.com/datawarehouses/bigquery), and [Postgres](https://www.postgresql.org/) with more Data Warehouses being added soon.
 If you'd like to suggest another database type, submit your idea to our [GitHub Discussions page](https://github.com/rasgointelligence/RasgoQL/discussions) so that other community members can weight in and show their support.

 # Can RasgoQL help you?